 In the same way I have thought about the development of my personality as over the stages of my life in multiple dimensions, I view a lot of things in the world the same way — with an element of progression.
 I believe that design changes and impacts the world over a period of time, and is always dynamically growing.
 I think it has to grow as the society and cultures evolve in order to be relevant and meaningful.
 With each process I believe there is also an arc.
 I think everything develops in a trajectory of different paces and depths that tells a unique story.
 The element of time is essential, whether it is in the act of designing, in the things that we design and the context in which we design for.

-Not only am I drawn to literal patterns of vibrant colors and unique forms, I also love to discover patterns and interrelations among entities and see things as a holistic system.
+Not only am I drawn to literal patterns of vibrant colours and unique forms, I also love to discover patterns and interrelations among entities and see things as a holistic system.
 Design brings connections not only among people, but also among different systems, both tangible social systems within societies and intangible value systems that govern culture.
 I am intrigued by this aspect of design and believe that design interventions, expressions and communication should exist within systems and larger maps of connections.

 There are a lot of other disciplines that I care about that changes my view on how design should be considered and its purpose.
 History and language are two examples.
 I love learning about world history, from the greater canvas of the rise and fall of nations to the myriads stories behind each building, place, artefact, tradition.
 History tells us about how past people see and interact with the world, and educates us about the evolution of cultural landscape.
 Without an understanding of this we lack understanding of the world we live in, and lose sight of how design had been used well or not.
 Stories from the past also give so much human insights that open up interesting niches for design.
 I think nowadays we do not emphasize enough on the importance of understanding history in design practice, but how can we say we understand people without attempting to dissect history?